transpect/unwrap-mml/README.md

 </xsl:param>
 ```

-Note: If you want to convert MathML to pure plainntext, just declare all parameters as empty.
+Note: If you want to convert MathML to pure plaintext, just declare all parameters as empty.

 Use the function _tr:unwrap-mml-boolean()_ as condition in your template
 to determine whether the MathML can be unwrapped or not.
 Apply subsequent